microsoft/JSTSdocs/articles/editor/linting.md

 #### Configuring the version of ESLint

 Visual Studio will use its installation of ESLint 4 by default.
 However, if you would like to use a different version, Visual Studio will pick up a local installation of ESLint and use it instead.
-In particular, if any parent directory of the file you want to be linted contains a `node_modules` folder with an installation of ESLint, then it will use that copy of the linter.
+In particular, if any parent directory of the file you want to be linted contains a `package.json` that lists ESLint as a dependency, as well as a `node_modules` folder with an installation of ESLint, then it will use that copy of the linter.
 Visual Studio is designed to be backwards compatible to ESLint 2.

 > [!WARNING]
 > Before version 4, ESLint did not provide full location information for its results.
 Therefore, if you are using a version of ESLint earlier than 4, squiggles will appear under the first character of any error location, rather than underneath the whole error.